Self-advocacy

 Lewisham People’s Parliament

 Our People’s Parliament is our largest self-advocacy forum.
-It meets four times a year either online or in person and is focused on a particular theme chosen by people with learning disabilities.
+It meets four times a year and is focused on a particular theme chosen by people with learning disabilities.

 Events usually have guest speakers and workshops.
 People who come have a chance to say what they want and what they want to change.
 A report capturing the views of people with learning disabilities is produced after each Parliament event and circulated widely.